CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-site/instance-shelving.md

 ![](/compute/openstack/images/instance-shelving/shelving.png)

-Once the shelving process is finished, you can check that the instance is in the status **Shelved Offloaded** and its power state is **Shut Down**.
+Once the shelving process finishes, you can check that the instance is in the status **Shelved Offloaded** and its power state is **Shut Down**.

 ![](/compute/openstack/images/instance-shelving/shelving_status.png)

 Now the instance is offloaded from the computational host, and you can use resources from the shelved instance.

-Once you are finished and wish to restore your instance into a running state, go and select from **Actions** menu the option **Unshelve Instance** and click it.
+Once you are finished and wish to restore your instance to a running state, go and select the option **Unshelve Instance** from **Actions** menu and click it.

  ![](/compute/openstack/images/instance-shelving/unshelving_status.png)

 ### CLI shelving

 Select an instance in **Active** status from the list of instances you wish to shelve.